 After the disk pool is created, you can do the following:

-Configure a storage unit Ensure that Create a storage unit using the disk pool that you have just created is selected and then click Next.
-The the next step.

-Storage Unit Creation wizard panel appears.
-Continue to
+you have just created is selected and then click Next.
+The Storage Unit Creation wizard panel appears.
+Continue to the next step.

 You can configure one or more storage units later.